TcGraph-Dev-Team/coding-convention/docs/README.md

 ## Comments
 Ask yourself 'why do I need a comment?'

-If you need them to convey your code's true meaning then you should refactor and rename your variables to make your intent clear.
+If you need them to convey your code's true meaning then you should refactor and rename your variables to make your [Intent](?id=intent) intent clear.

 Do not use them for auditing, changes, author.
 This adds extra work to the coders following you and they will be missed and become out of date.
 Favour source control instead.